Longsight

 Longsight is an inner city area of Manchester, England, 3 mi south of the city centre, bounded by Ardwick and West Gorton to the north and east; Levenshulme to the south; and Chorlton-on-Medlock, Victoria Park and Fallowfield to the west.
 Historically in Lancashire, it had a population of 15,429 at the 2011 census.

 History

-An ethnically diverse area, for many years, Longsight has been plagued by gang related violence, similar to that of nearby Moss Side.
+For many years, Longsight has been plagued by gang related violence, similar to that of nearby Moss Side.
 Most of the violence came from tensions between two rival gangs which fought "turf wars" with each other since the 1990s, resulting in many shootings and several deaths.
 The Gooch Gang, from neighbouring Moss Side, were jailed in 2009, Consequently, gun crime in Greater Manchester as a whole has fallen dramatically, from a high of 120 gang-related shootings in 2006 to just 16 in 2011.

 Governance

-Longsight has been in the parliamentary constituency of Manchester Gorton since boundary changes in 1983.
-The seat has been represented in Westminster by Afzal Khan since June 2017.
+Longsight has been in the parliamentary constituency of Gorton and Denton since boundary changes in 2024 and is represented by Andrew Gwynne.